quantmind/pulsar/sources/tutorials/actors.txt

 Using command
 ~~~~~~~~~~~~~~~
-We take a look on how to spawn an actor which echos us when
+We take a look on how to spawn an actor which echoes us when
 we send it a message.
 The first method for achieving this is to write an
 :ref:`actor command <actor_commands>`::